danfuzz/samizdat/doc/library-guide/LangNode.md

 Module-scoped names are bound from a string of the form `Module_name`.
 For example, `"Format_usual"` maps to a reference to `$Format::usual`.

 For specific details on which names are mapped, refer to the source.
-(As of this writing, the set of things mapped in `REFS` is still undergoing development.)

 #### `SYMS`